emiliebarnard/cs263project/README.md

 cs263project: Find My Fluffy
 ============
-Project can be found at http://findmyfluffy.com
+Project can be found at http://findmyfluffy.com (2017 Update: Please note this link no longer works.
+I am happy to get a link up and running for demo purposes though - just contact me.)

 Project admin page to upload files can be found at http://findmyfluffy.com/admin.jsp